 Community newspapers have been one of the most powerful avenues for doing that, but we might find that in fact librarians or local advocacy groups or other kinds of businesses are also vehicles though which public data can be used to fulfill all the traditional missions of journalism — holding powerful people accountable, shining light in dark places, explaining an increasingly complex and interconnected world and connecting diverse skills and perspectives to solve shared challenges.

-Where do you (and Reese News Lab) go from here?
+Where do you (and Reese Innovation Lab) go from here?

 It’s critical that we get as many diverse prototypes in front of our target audiences as fast as possible.
 Our first two key audiences are professional journalists — broadly defined — in North Carolina and curious citizens.
 We know what is feasible with a wide variety of low-hanging public datasets in North Carolina.
 Now we have to figure out what’s desirable and financially viable.